 Well, after my waitress placed the lobster tail in front of me, I knew why it was $10.

 I was expecting a small lobster tail, about the size of a kiwi.
 Instead, I received this — which was like a personal calzone of Bavarian cream.

 There is no way I am going to eat all of this.
 I used my fork to chop off a bit of the end.
 The layers were thin and crunchy — I made a lot of noise as I cut through it.

 The filling was perfect — light and chilled.
 The cream had hints of vanilla.
 It was lighter because of the whipped cream but still luscious the way heavy cream/custard is.

 It was worth $10 as it was a giant portion.
 I ate about 3/4 of it and wrapped the rest.

 My waitress poured the rest of my affogato into a plastic to-go cup.
 By now its melted contents tasted like a coffee milkshake.
 It was nice to take it on-the-go as I wandered into other shops.

 If you’re in Little Italy, I would recommend visiting Ferrara Bakery and Cafe.
 The lobster tail and affogato was a 10/10.
 Delicious and high-quality pastries made in-house is one of the main reasons Ferrara’s is a famous location.

 I would gladly return to try their miniature pastries (to experience the variety of desserts) and to see how their savory foods are.

 I still had the second half of the afternoon, so I continued through Little Italy to my next destination.
-Stay tuned for the next restaurant review, coming soon.
+Click here to read about my visit to Taiyaki NYC.